Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Montrose has 38 active public transport stops, all of which are bus stops.
-These stops are served by 16 different routes that together facilitate 1,605 weekly passenger trips.
-The city's transport accessibility is rated as good, with residents located an average of 370 meters from the nearest stop.
+Montrose has 38 active public transport stops, all serving buses.
+These stops are covered by 16 different routes, offering a total of 1,605 weekly passenger trips.
+The area's transport accessibility is rated good, with residents typically located 370 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Car remains the dominant mode of transport at 94%.
+Vehicle ownership averages 1.9 per dwelling, higher than the regional average.

-The service frequency across all routes averages 229 trips per day, which equates to approximately 42 weekly trips per individual stop.
+According to the 2021 Census, a high 26.4% of residents work from home, which may be influenced by COVID-19 conditions.
+Service frequency across all routes averages 229 trips per day, equating to approximately 42 weekly trips per individual stop.

 Frequently Asked Questions - Transport